MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.PersonalContacts/Get-MgBetaUserContactFolder.md

 Get a contact folder by using the contact folder ID.
 There are two scenarios where an app can get another user's contact folder:

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgUserContactFolder](/powershell/module/Microsoft.Graph.PersonalContacts/Get-MgUserContactFolder?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)